wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory Reduction for Scientific Computing on GPUs

+## Fold and staging

+This is high priority: I need to make sure that the stages pass on the accumulators.

 ## Better AST

+WV-2019-10-30: DONE

 I need to get rid of DType and also flatten the arguments when I derive them rather than later on.